How to Become a Doctor in Four Simple Steps

 - Emergency Medicine

-The longer residencies (four to six years) include:
+The longer residencies (five to seven years) include:

 - General Surgery